-One of the keys to a Great Dane’s elegance is their symmetry and angularity.
+One of the keys to a Great Dane’s elegance is its symmetry and angularity.
 In many regards, this is what allows them to have such as regal appearance even at such a large size.

 By playing with these size relationships, the creator once again was likely trying to make Scooby more of an “every-day” dog that could play into his silly personality all the better!

 While I’ve gone through and talked about 4 key differences between Scooby-Doo and that of the Great Dane breed standard, there are many more that could be found given enough time!

 While Scooby may not be a “perfect” Great Dane by breed standards, he’s certainly one of the best-known and most loved ones ever.
 And that’s a funny thing to say considering that he was just a fictional character!